lwidm/ZF-Compressible_Flows-lukwidmer/README.md

-# ETH Zürich LaTeX cheat sheet Template
+# Compressible Flows cheat sheet

+A cheet sheet for the Compressible FLows lecture at ETH Zurich spring semester 2025

 ## Lightweight branch